rpgarner/Trivia-game-/README.md

 # Trivia-game-
-Trivia game is a fun game of trivial questions by category. with multiple topics there is a series of questions.
+Trivia game is a fun game of trivial questions.
+With multiple categories having 5 sections, each section with 5 questions.
 Each questions is associated with the amount of points a question is worth.
 Answer the question correctly and be reward with the points.
 The more points a questions is worth the harder the question is.
+There is a total of $7,500 points possible, test your knowledge on these topics and see how high of score you can get.

 ## Rules